Indoor air quality is often far worse than outdoor. Check the health of the air you’re breathing with our top picks for indoor air quality monitors.

 How to choose the best air quality monitor

-5. Finally, even if your monitor tells you everything is normal but you still suspect something amiss with the air in your home, follow your hunch and take the above steps to improve things.
+Finally, even if your monitor tells you everything is normal but you still suspect something amiss with the air in your home, trust your gut.
+I offer a variety of ways to improve indoor air quality in the FAQs below.

 Now, to the monitors!